MY QUEST TO SEE ALL THE TIDAL LEVELS AT ONCE

 THE TIDAL BLOCK EQUATION

-There had to be a method to the madness, or I could never tackle 40 days of photographs to make one picture.
-To convey the tidal levels, the rocks are grouped by height.
-Since it was a rare condition to witness, the tallest rocks are filled with white water, while constantly exposed areas left empty.
-The medium sized rocks are filled or half-filled depicting the intertidal zone shift, sometimes hidden, sometimes revealed.
-The lowest, sub-tidal rocks are empty since you can rarely see them at all.
-With the Tidal Block Print equation established, my original goal to see all the tidal levels at once was finally be realized.
+There had to be a method to the madness, or I could never combine forty days of photographs to make one picture.
+To convey the tidal levels, I grouped the rocks by height.
+The tallest rocks were filled with white water, as they were the rarest condition to witness, while constantly exposed areas were left empty.
+The medium-sized rocks were filled or half-filled to depict the constant intertidal zone shift, sometimes hidden, sometimes revealed.
+I left the lowest subtidal rocks empty since they can rarely be seen at all.
+With the TIDAL BLOCK print equation established, I could finally realize my original goal to see all the tidal levels at once.